 Once thawed, you can serve your pie straight from the fridge or allow it to come up to room temperature (2 hours at most) before serving.

 It is essential that you do not thaw your pie on the counter at room temperature, as this will make your crust soggy!

 As an added bonus, you can even freeze any leftover pumpkin pie filling!
 You can make your filling ahead of time or store any extra that you may have.

 Add your filling into a freezer-safe storage bag and press out any excess air.
 Label the bag and store it in the freezer for up to 5 days.

 To thaw, move it to the refrigerator and allow it to completely defrost before using it.

 How Long Can Pumpkin Pie Be Frozen

-Now you know exactly how to freeze pumpkin pie so that it still tastes great when thawed!
-Leave a comment down below and let me know your favorite holiday pies!
+Now you know how to freeze pumpkin pie, so it still tastes excellent when thawed!
+Leave a comment below and let me know your favorite holiday pies!

 🥧 More Baking Guides